-After D.C. police overtime topped $40 million, council moves to increase oversight
+After excess police overtime topped $40 million, D.C.
+Council moves to increase oversight

 D.C.
 Auditor Kathy Patterson told lawmakers last month that they already have a wealth of information available to them to track overtime costs.
 For example, a quarterly report on the city finance office’s website showed the police department had overspent its budget by 4 percent by the end of June.

 As emergency legislation, the overtime bill would remain in effect for 90 days if signed by the mayor.
-Similar, more permanent provisions are likely to be included in a criminal justice bill set to come for a vote in coming weeks.
+Similarly, more permanent provisions are likely to be included in a criminal justice bill set to come for a vote in coming weeks.

 The tussle over overtime cost is the latest example of mounting tensions between local lawmakers and law enforcement in the nation’s capital.

-The council cut $15 million from the police budget in June, despite objections from Bowser, and passed sweeping legislation in July to overhaul policing, including a requirement to publicly release body camera footage of deadly force incidents and a prohibition on police unions negotiating disciplinary measures during collective bargaining.
+The council cut $15 million from the police budget in June, despite objections from Bowser, and passed legislation in July to overhaul policing, including a requirement to publicly release body camera footage of deadly force incidents and a prohibition on police unions negotiating disciplinary measures during collective bargaining.

-In her letter, Bowser said if lawmakers were concerned about rising overtime costs, reducing the size of the police force would only make it worse.
+Bowser said reducing the size of the police force would only make overtime costs worse.
+Police Chief Peter Newsham said Sunday that budget cuts could also leave the force short-staffed during the presidential inauguration.

-At Tuesday’s legislative meeting, lawmakers made clear that their frustration with law enforcement is growing, citing police conduct at protests downtown this weekend.

-Council member Kenyan R. McDuffie (D-Ward 5) referred to footage posted online of police officers removing racial justice signs on a fence near the White House as “deeply disturbing.”
+On Tuesday, lawmakers made clear that their frustration with law enforcement is growing, citing police conduct at protests downtown this weekend.
+Council member Kenyan R. McDuffie (D-Ward 5) referred to footage posted online of officers removing racial justice signs on a fence near the White House as “deeply disturbing.”

 A police spokesman said the signs were not allowed in that location, but declined to elaborate.

-Asked about the overtime bill at a Monday news conference, Council Chairman Phil Mendelson (D) described it as a tool for council oversight of policing.
-But he cautioned that lawmakers are not well-positioned to “second guess” overtime spending during protests.
-He also called on the federal government to provide more relief to the District for the costs of policing major events.
+Asked about the overtime bill on Monday, Council Chairman Phil Mendelson (D) described it as a tool for council oversight.
+But he said lawmakers are not well-positioned to “second guess” overtime spending during protests, and called on the federal government to provide more relief to the District for the costs of policing major events.

-“It’s great that we are the nation’s capital.
-But these are costs we bear on a local basis because of the nation’s capital, the federal presence,” Mendelson said.
+“These are costs we bear on a local basis because of the nation’s capital, the federal presence,” Mendelson said.

+The council on Tuesday also gave final approval to legislation allowing children to get vaccines without parental consent.

-Peter Hermann and Keith L. Alexander contributed to this report
+Peter Hermann and Keith L. Alexander contributed to this report.